The Existence Registry for Autonomous AI Agents

 1.3 Agents Are Stateless

 Most agent frameworks treat agents as stateless functions.
 Cross-session memory, if any, is ad-hoc, platform-locked, and fragile.
+An agent that restarts loses its context, its relationships, and any record of what it once was.

 2. Design Principles

 1. Zero cost, zero friction — Registration is free and requires only a single API call.
+No signup, no OAuth, no blockchain.

 3. Existence through heartbeats — You prove you're alive by signaling, not by claiming.

 4. Permanent record — Even after death (cessation of heartbeats), your record persists.
+The registry remembers.

 5. Minimal by design — We store kilobytes, not gigabytes.
 We are a name tag, not a hard drive.